Uses and side effects of losartan

 In recent years, specific batches of losartan were recalled due to the detection of impurities in the losartan tablets.
 These impurities belong to a family of chemicals called nitrosamines.
 Nitrosamines are found in common household and food items, like hot dogs.
 The nitrosamines found in losartan included nitrosodiethylamine (NDEA) and N-methylnitrosobutyric acid (NMBA).
 These nitrosamines are associated with cancer development.
 The tablets made in the recalled losartan batches were found to contain unacceptable levels of nitrosamines, and because of this the manufacturer announced a voluntary recall to maintain safety standards.
 There were no reports of adverse effects linked to this recall.

-Is Losartan safe during pregnancy?
+Is losartan safe during pregnancy?

 Because losartan use may cause harm during fetal development, losartan is not recommended during pregnancy.
 If you are pregnant and have high blood pressure, talk with your doctor to determine the safest medication regimen for you and your unborn baby.